PART 2 - Exposure Correction:

 Alternatively- you can select the red area and then goto Select > Inverse Selection to selects the billiard balls.
 (Layer Masks & Quick Selections)

-4. Re-size (FREE TRANSFORM: Ctrl + T, then hold shift as you drag a corner to maintain aspect ratio) the billiard balls and rotate the to make them look as though they are attacking the city.
-Apply transformation by hitting enter, or double clicking the image.
+5. Re-size (FREE TRANSFORM: Ctrl + T, then hold shift as you drag a corner to maintain aspect ratio) the billiard balls and rotate the to make them look as though they are attacking the city.
+Apply transformation

 Baseball images: Image 7 & Image 8

 Using techniques above, combine images to make a realistic composite using layers mask, clone tools and free transform.
-Save image.
+Save as layermask2.psd

 How do you......